Water leakage has to be one of the most common reasons for damage in households.

 1. Turn Off All Water Sources

-Whenever you detect a leak, it’s best to shut off the water supply as early as possible.
-So, go through your home and lawn to ensure that no faucets, showers, hoses or sprinklers are running.
+Whenever you detect a leak, shutting off the water supply as early as possible is best.
+So, go through your home and lawn to ensure no faucets, showers, hoses, or sprinklers are running.

 2. Check Your Water Metre

 The water metre of your home reflects the amount of water used.
-Its analogue display would usually have a low-flow indicator which helps in suggesting a continuous leak.
-If the indicator keeps on moving even after you have shut off the water supply, there might be a water leak inside your home.
+Its analogue display usually has a low-flow indicator which helps in suggesting a continuous leak.
+If the indicator keeps moving even after you shut off the water supply, there might be a water leak inside your home.

 Also, write down all the numbers you see on the metre dial to keep track of the water usage.
-Wait for an hour or so, and remember not to use any water.
-Then, recheck the metre to see whether the number has changed and if it has, there is a leak in your home.
+Wait an hour or so, and remember not to use water.
+Then, recheck the metre to see whether the number has changed and if your home has a leak.

 3. Shut Down Your Toilets